 Alternative 1 would not limit participation or effort in the golden tilefish fishery.
-(However, Amendment 17B could impact participation and effort through implementation of a ACL for golden tilefish.)

 Alternative 2 would create a limited access privilege program.
 However, the characteristics of this program have not yet been described by the Council.
 Once these characteristics are specified, a full economic analysis of this program can occur.
 In general, implementation of a limited access privilege program typically includes eligibility requirements for receiving initial allocation of quota share and a methodology for determining how much initial allocation of quota share a person receives.
 Both of these design characteristics would impact participation and the level of effort applied to the golden tilefish fishery.
 If eligibility requirements are fairly low and/or the range of years used for initial allocation is relatively broad, participation would be higher than if eligibility requirements are high and/or the range of years used for initial allocation is narrow.
 If the Council decides that the LAPs are to be transferable, participation would likely decrease over time toward the level of participation implied by the Council specified ownership cap.